-Dr. Edsall set up his first practice on Pelee Island (Essex County) and he stayed there for 3 years.
-From 1933 until 1937, Dr. Edsall practiced medicine in Kingsville (Essex County) and Leamington (Essex County).
+Dr. Edsall set up his first medical practice on Pelee Island (Essex County) in 1930 and he stayed there for 3 years.
+From 1933 until 1937, Dr. Edsall practiced medicine in Kingsville (Essex County) and Leamington.
 He moved to Wheatley in August of 1937.
 He was the President of the medical staff of Leamington District Hospital in 1967.

 Dr. and Mrs. Edsall were the parents of 3 daughters; Carol, Jill and Lynne.

 Dr. Edsall was a member of the Wheatley Friendship Club and The Lion’s Club.
 He enjoyed playing golf and he was a member of the Talbot Trail Golf Club.
-He also enjoyed swimming, gardening, water skiing and ice skating and he was a member of the Gay Blades Skating Club in Leamington.
+Dr. Edsall also enjoyed swimming, gardening, water skiing and ice skating.
+He was a member of the Gay Blades Skating Club in Leamington.

 Dr. Edsall died at the Leamington District Hospital on the 14th of February, 2001.
 He was buried at the Evergreen Memorial Cemetery in Leamington beside his wife Helen.
-He was survived by his second wife Alma (Fitzpatrick), his children and their families, his step-children and their families.
+He was survived by his second wife Alma, his children and their families, his step-children and their families.